bemurphy/active_switch/README.md

 ## Redis Storage

 All data is stored in a single Redis hash to avoid n+1 roundtrip lookups to Redis when gathering all statuses.
-Care should be avoided to track too many switches to avoid overloading the hash.
+Care should be taken to avoid tracking too many switches to avoid overloading the hash.
 A maximum of about 1000 would be sane, and likely beyond typical use.

 The hash is stored under the key `active_switch_last_seen_ats` and reflects the following format: